mohanadpro/e-commerce-frontend/README.md

 * Pet Owners: Buyers looking for pet products, from food and toys to grooming and healthcare items.
 * Looking for clothes

+### First time user
+* Customer can see or look for product and see information about product

+### Registered user
+* can Order
+* can contact with our customer support team for any order issues
+* can see their orders' history